The Conduit towers over Khael-Vorath in Signal Decay

 The first expeditions beyond the perimeter had a sixty-percent attrition rate.

 Sixty percent.
-Six out of ten people who walked into the Sporeveld did not walk back.
-They were killed by creatures that had no terrestrial analog — organisms that hunted by vibration, by chemical signature, by senses that human biology had no framework to comprehend.
-The survivors came back with salvage stripped from Architect ruins, alien mineral compounds, crystallized energy formations, and the hollow-eyed stare of people who had seen the food chain from the wrong end.
+Six people in every ten who walked into the Sporeveld did not walk back.
+The creatures they encountered had no analog in any terrestrial classification system: organisms that hunted by vibration and chemical signature and senses for which human biology had simply never developed a name.
+The survivors returned to The Wreck with salvage stripped from crumbling Architect ruins and the hollow-eyed particular stare of people who have learned, firsthand and at considerable cost, where they sit in an unfamiliar food chain.

-They were called Drifters.
+They were called Drifters, first.
 Then nomads.
-The names didn’t matter.
+The names didn’t matter especially.
 What mattered was that some of them kept going back.

-The ones who survived long enough developed something.
-Instincts that bordered on precognition.
-Reflexes faster than nerve conduction should allow.
-An ability to read terrain, predict ambush angles, sense movement through soil and stone with a precision that made the medical teams uncomfortable.
+The ones who survived long enough began to develop something.
+Reflexes that were faster than nerve conduction strictly ought to allow.
+Instincts that bordered, uncomfortably, on precognition.
+An ability to read terrain, anticipate ambush angles, and sense movement through stone and soil with a precision that made the medical teams deeply uneasy.
 The doctors ran tests.
-Brain scans showed new neural pathways — structures that didn’t exist in baseline human anatomy, growing in patterns that looked less like damage and more like architecture.
-Like blueprints being filled in.
+The brain scans showed new neural pathways, structures that had no place in baseline human anatomy, growing in patterns that looked less like injury and rather more like blueprints being filled in, one careful line at a time.

-“It doesn’t feel like something was added,” one of them told the medical team.
+“It doesn’t feel like something was added,” one of them told the medical team, in the tone of someone choosing their words with great care.
 “It feels like something was switched on.”

 The Council classified the report.